modeco80/gmod-lcpu/ideas.md

 ## Addon interopability

 - Wiremod interopability
-	- Wiremod GPIO (which uses normal wire stuff)
+	- Wiremod GPIO peripheral (to interface with wire world)
-	- Console Screen
+	- special Console Screen peripheral (interfacing specifically with it)